The moon

 flows from a central vent.
 Because the lavas were fluid they didn't build steep

-This Week’s Sky at a Glance, March 10 – 18
+hills - normal This Week’s Sky at a Glance, March 10 – 18

 By: Alan MacRobert |